 Ijevan Soviet Architecture

-Ijevan was at the peak of its development during the Soviet Union and many beautiful and obscure looking constructions were built during that period.
+Ijevan was at the peak of its development during the Soviet Union and many beautiful and obscure-looking constructions were built during that period.

-Walk in the center part of the city and you will discover buildings and constructions such as the city’s unfinished cable rope construction that has another unfinished station up on the hill over the city.
+Walk into the center part of the city and you will discover buildings and constructions such as the city’s unfinished cable rope construction that has another unfinished station up on the hill over the city.

 There is a fair amount of Soviet architecture in Ijevan if you just keep your eyes peeled.
 Be sure not to miss the Soviet hotel in the city center near Belleville Guesthouse!

 Visit Amenaprkich Church in the Oldest Neighborhoods